The Josefson--Nissenzweig theorem and filters on $\omega$: The Kat e tov preorder and complexity of filters whose spaces have the (B)JNP

-At the beginning of this section we argued that any free filter $F$ on $\omega$ whose space $N_F$ has the BJNP is contained in some $\fsd$ filter.
-This also follows from Theorem \ref{theorem:nf_bjnp_nonpath}.
-The converse however does not hold---Filip\'ow and Szuca \cite[Example 3.6]{FS10} constructed an example of an $\fs$ P-ideal which cannot be covered by a summable ideal and recently it was proved by Filip\'ow and Tryba \cite[Theorem 4.12]{FT19} that the same ideal cannot be covered by a non-pathological ideal.
+In Theorem \ref{theorem:nf_bjnp_nonpath} we proved that any free filter $F$ on $\omega$ whose space $N_F$ has the BJNP is contained in the filter dual to some non-pathological ideal, in particular, in some $\fsd$ P-filter (cf. also Corollary \ref{cor:nf_bjnp_fsd}).
+Note that not every $\fsd$-filter or even $\fs$-filter has this property.
+Namely, Solecki \cite{Sol00} constructed an $\fs$-ideal which cannot be extended to a non-pathological ideal.
+Solecki's ideal is not a P-ideal, but Filip\'ow and Szuca \cite[Example 3.6]{FS10} found an example of an $\fs$ P-ideal which cannot be covered by a summable ideal and recently it was proved by Filip\'ow and Tryba \cite[Theorem 4.12]{FT19} that the same ideal cannot be covered by a non-pathological ideal.

-Using different tools than those in \cite{FS10} and \cite{FT19}, we present below yet another construction of an $\fs$ P-ideal which cannot be covered by a non-pathological ideal.
-Note that both of the constructions (that is, one in \cite{FS10} as well as ours) strengthen the results of Mazur \cite{Maz91} who constructed an $\fs$ ideal which is not contained in any summable ideal and of Farah \cite[Sections 1.9 and 1.11]{Far00} who provided an example of an $\fs$ P-ideal which is pathological (and hence not summable)\footnote{It must however be noted that the general idea standing behind all the four constructions seems to be quite similar.}.
+Using different tools than those in \cite{FS10} and \cite{FT19}, we present below yet another example of an $\fs$ P-ideal which cannot be covered by a non-pathological ideal.
+Note that this construction is related to the earlier results of Mazur \cite{Maz91} who constructed an $\fs$ ideal which is not contained in any summable ideal and of Farah \cite[Sections 1.9 and 1.11]{Far00} who provided an example of an $\fs$ P-ideal which is pathological (and hence not summable)\footnote{It must be noted that the general idea standing behind the constructions from \cite{Maz91}, \cite{Far00}, and \cite{FS10} as well as from our Example \ref{example: Fsigma, nonBJNP} is quite similar.}.

-We will need the following result of Herer and Christensen \cite[Theorem 1]{HCh}.
+In our argument we will use the following result of Herer and Christensen \cite[Theorem 1]{HCh}.

 \begin{theorem}[Herer--Christensen] For each $\varepsilon> 0$, there exist a finite set $X$ and a submeasure $s$ defined on the algebra $\wp(X)$ such that $s(X)=1$ and any non-negative measure $\mu$ defined on $\wp(X)$ and dominated by $s$ (i.e., $\mu\le s$) satisfies $\mu(X)<\varepsilon$.\noproof \end{theorem}